Introduction

 Finally, accessible formats are no longer limited to only braille, large print, audio, and digital text.
 For example, tactile graphics could now be considered an accessible format.

 The best way to learn more about these changes is to review the AEM center treaty website and their Module 5 resources.
-The AEM Navigator
+The AEM Navigator is another useful resource.

 Visit the National Center on AEM to explore quick start guides for Parents/Families, K-12 Educators and for State/Local Education Agencies.
 Much of the material on this website was adapted from the National Center on AEM.